-In this page, you can download all package of Magisk v16.4 (zip) installer and Magisk Manager v5.7.0 app (apk) which are available via direct download links.
+In this page, you can download all package of Magisk v16.7 (zip) installer and Magisk Manager v5.8.3 app (apk) which are available via direct download links.
 We have also shared the older version of Magisk just in case you need the old one.

 Magisk Flash-able .zip file:

-If you need a clean start, use the uninstaller to uninstall any version of Magisk installation
+If you need a clean start, use the uninstaller to uninstall any version of the Magisk installation.